RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/DisableCDRsOperation.md

 ## DisableCDRsOperation

 ###Author
-Jared Adolf-Bryfogle; jadolfbr@gmail.com; RosettaAntibody and RosettaAntibodyDesign (RAbD) Framework
+Jared Adolf-Bryfogle; jadolfbr@gmail.com;
 PI: Roland Dunbrack

+Part of the RosettaAntibody and RosettaAntibodyDesign (RAbD) Framework

 ###Purpose
 Disable Packing and/or design of a set of CDRs.
 By default, disables both packing and design of all CDRs.